Diffusion Forcing for Multi-Agent Interaction Sequence Modeling: Abstract

 \section{Abstract}

 Understanding and generating multi-person interactions is a fundamental challenge with broad implications for robotics and social computing.
 While humans naturally coordinate in groups, modeling such interactions remains difficult due to long temporal horizons, strong inter-agent dependencies, and variable group sizes.
 Existing motion generation methods are largely task-specific and do not generalize to flexible multi-agent generation.
-We introduce \ourmethod{} ( Multi-Agent Diffusion Forcing Transformer ), a unified autoregressive diffusion framework for multi-agent motion generation that supports a wide range of interaction tasks through flexible conditioning and sampling. \ourmethod{} performs dyadic prediction, partner inpainting, and full multi-agent motion generation within a single model, and can autoregressively generate ultra-long sequences spanning hundreds of v.
-Building on Diffusion Forcing, we introduce key modifications that explicitly model inter-agent coupling during autoregressive denoising, enabling coherent coordination across agents.
+We introduce \ourmethod{} (Multi-Agent Generative Network), a unified autoregressive diffusion framework for multi-agent motion generation that supports a wide range of interaction tasks through flexible conditioning and sampling. \ourmethod{} performs dyadic and polyadic prediction, partner inpainting, partner prediction, and agentic generation all within a single model, and can autoregressively generate ultra-long sequences spanning hundreds of motion steps.
+We explicitly model inter-agent coupling during autoregressive denoising, enabling coherent coordination across agents.
 As a result, \ourmethod{} captures both tightly synchronized activities (\eg, dancing, boxing) and loosely structured social interactions.
-Our approach performs on par with specialized methods on dyadic benchmarks while naturally extending to polyadic scenarios involving three or more interacting people, enabled by a scalable architecture that is agnostic to the number of agents.
-We refer readers to the supplemental video, where the temporal dynamics and spatial coordination of generated interactions are best appreciated. \href{https://von31.github.io/MAGNet/}{Project Page}
+Our approach performs on par with specialized methods on dyadic benchmarks while naturally extending to polyadic scenarios involving three or more interacting people.
+Please watch the supplemental video, where the temporal dynamics and spatial coordination of generated interactions are best appreciated. \href{https://github.com/Von31/MAGNet-code}{Project Page}.